5 Things to Know about Medicare’s Annual Enrollment Period (AEP)

 5. Navigating these issues can be tricky, but help is out there!
-SelectQuote is a trusted partner of AgeFriendly and you can count on them to help ensure you’re getting all the Medicare benefits available to you.
+AgeFriendly.org's trusted partner is here and you can count on them to help ensure you’re getting all the Medicare benefits available to you.

-- In just minutes – and at no cost to you with no obligation to buy anything - SelectQuote can compare Medicare plans and ensure you’re getting the right coverage for your needs and budget.
+- In just minutes – and at no cost to you with no obligation to buy anything - Compare Medicare plans and ensure you’re getting the right coverage for your needs and budget.

 Do you have other thoughts on important considerations for the Open Enrollment window?
 What have you learned?
 Are there mistakes you’ve made that you wish you had known about sooner?
 What is the best Medicare advice you’ve been given?